 The sheriff court can also hear appeals in relation to certain decisions taken under the 2000 Act by an individual or body other than by the sheriff court.
-For example a decision that someone lacks capacity (taken other than by the sheriff court) can be appealed in this way. xxxiii xxx Adults with Incapacity (Scotland) Act 2000, sections 71(1)(b) and (c) and 74.
+For example, a decision that someone lacks capacity (taken other than by the sheriff court) can be appealed in this way. \\xxxiii\ xxx Adults with Incapacity (Scotland) Act 2000, sections 71(1)(b) and (c) and 74.

-xxxi Adults with Incapacity (Scotland) Act 2000, section 71(1)(c).

-xxxii Adults with Incapacity (Scotland) Act 2000, section 73.
+The higher civil courts in Scotland also hear appeals under the 2000 Act, in relation to xxxi Adults with Incapacity (Scotland) Act 2000, section 71(1)(c). xxxii Adults with Incapacity (Scotland) Act 2000, section 73.